schwartzman/lucit-backtesting/docs/_sources/readme.md.txt

 and take care of code reviews, pull requests and releases and hope for good support from the community!

 ## Description
-`lucit-backtesting` is a Python framework for inferring viability of trading strategies on historical (past) data.
+The package `lucit-backtesting` is a Python framework for inferring viability of trading strategies on historical (past) data.
 Of course, past performance is not indicative of future results, but a strategy that proves itself resilient in a multitude of market conditions can, with a little luck, remain just as reliable in the future.
 Improved upon the vision of Backtrader, and by all means surpassingly comparable to other accessible alternatives, Backtesting.py is lightweight, fast, user-friendly, intuitive, interactive, intelligent and, hopefully, future-proof.
 It is also documented well, including a handful of tutorials.